patternhelloworld/docker-blue-green-runner/README.md

 # Ways to check Nginx error logs
 docker exec -it ${project_name}-nginx bash # now you're in the container.
 Check '/var/log/error.log'
 ```
-- Rollback your App to the previous Docker Image
+- Rollback your App to the previous App
 ```shell
 bash ./rollback.sh
 ```

-## Managing Multiple Projects
+## Running & Stopping Multiple Projects
 - Store your .env as ```.env.ready.*``` (for me, like ```.env.ready.client```, ```.env.ready.server```)
 - When deploying ```.env.ready.client```, simply run ```cp -f .env.ready.client .env```
 - ```bash run.sh```
-- If you wish to terminate a project, run ```bash stop-all-containers.sh```
+- If you wish to terminate the project, which should be on your .env, run ```bash stop-all-containers.sh```
+- If you wish to remove the project's images, which should be on your .env, run ```bash remove-all-images.sh```

 ## Consul
 `` http://localhost:8500 ``